 Collaboration strengthens your data preparation by bringing a broader collective context to the effort, and we see this happening in organizations across a number of mediums.
 From business teams partnering with their IT organization, to team members collaborating amongst themselves, to analysts leveraging external resources, and, even, to leaning on AI intelligence to guide decision-making, we see collaboration as a critical means to optimize data preparation.

 Across a team, collaboration looks a lot like sharing best practices to streamline operations.
 Who’s doing this work the most efficiently?
-What have they learned about a particular data set that can help inform the preparation of similar data sets?
+What have they learned about a particular data set that can help inform data preparation of similar sets?
 Ideally, analysts should be able to easily share out their work in order to improve the performance of an entire team.
-This can also improve the efficiency of approvals—having the ability for managers to sign-off on work without requiring analysts to walk them through the work step-by-step can save hours of headaches.
+Using data preparation can also improve the efficiency of approvals—having the ability for managers to sign-off on work without requiring analysts to walk them through the work step-by-step can save hours of headaches.

 There is huge potential for knowledge sharing within an organization, but sometimes that isn’t enough.
-Certain use cases require teams to think beyond internal experts to leverage external resources.
+Certain use cases require teams to think beyond internal experts to leverage external resources, where utilizing data preparation tools are invaluable.
 Are there external experts or organizations who have better context for this data?
 What third-party data sets could you leverage to supplement existing findings?
 Incorporating these data sets early on can potentially mean the difference between acceptable findings and unforeseen insights.